Andrea Mitchell Donnor

 My work and interests: I work as a Brand Marketing Consultant, focusing on brand strategy and innovation.
 Clients include companies such as Church & Dwight, Modem Media, Pfizer and Bayer.
 I have more than 20 years in consumer marketing, with management assignments at Warner-Lambert, Seagram, Liberty Richter and Visa.
 Active supporter and volunteer for community performing arts and youth outreach programs.

-Wellesley Alumnae Service: Board Member, Wellesley College Alumnae Association 2012 – 2015; Founding Committee, Wellesley Alumnae of African Descent; Past President, New York Wellesley Club
+Wellesley Alumnae Service: Board Member, Wellesley College Alumnae Association 2012 – 2015; Founding Committee, Wellesley Alumnae of African Descent; President, New York Wellesley Club

 |Vice President, Programs